Police say 3 people arrested in assault on restaurant patron

 Protests erupted in downtown Cleveland on Saturday after Judge John P. O’Donnell acquitted Brelo, a police officer who stood trial in the 2012 shooting deaths of two unarmed people, on charges of voluntary manslaughter and felonious assault.

 CNN video showed police in riot gear moving down East Fourth Street, a strip of restaurants, and pushing back protesters.
 The officers yelled, “Move back!” in unison as they advanced.

 A CNN crew saw at least 15 people being taken into custody by police in riot gear, accompanied by troopers.
-They were loaded into vans and taken away.

 Three people were arrested for aggravated riot, felonious assault and obstructing justice after an object was thrown through a restaurant window, injuring a patron, police said in in a tweet.